 The method I like to recommend is as follows:

-If you absolutely have no choice and have to run a data file shrink operation, be aware that you’re going to cause index fragmentation and you should take steps to remove it afterwards if it’s going to cause performance problems.
+If you absolutely have no choice and have to run a data file shrink operation, be aware that you’re going to cause index fragmentation and you might need to take steps to remove it afterwards if it’s going to cause performance problems.
 The only way to remove index fragmentation without causing data file growth again is to use DBCC INDEXDEFRAG or ALTER INDEX … REORGANIZE.
-These commands only require a single 8KB page of extra space, instead of needing to build a whole new index in the case of an index rebuild operation.
+These commands only require a single 8KB page of extra space, instead of needing to build a whole new index in the case of an index rebuild operation (which will likely cause the file to grow).

 Not quite sure, but I get the vague feeling you don’t like shrink ;)